-We work with our suppliers to ensure transparency in procurement and the supply chain as well as the practice of responsible mineral purchasing based on the Fujitsu Group Policy on Responsible Minerals Sourcing and following the guidelines of the Organization for Economic Cooperation and Development (OECD) Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.
-We work hard to avoid procuring minerals that contribute to conflicts or relate to a high risk of human rights abuses and labor problems.
+As part of our efforts to ensure supply chain transparency and responsible minerals sourcing in our procurement activities, we have been conducting studies on high-risk minerals as part of our due diligences, based on the Fujitsu Group Policy on Responsible Minerals Sourcing and following the guidelines of the Organization for Economic Co-operation and Development (OECD) Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.
+The Responsible Materials Initiative's (RMI) Conflict Minerals Reporting Template (CMRT) and Extended Minerals Reporting Template (EMRT) are used in the studies.